How to Fix a Nest Thermostat That Isn’t Working | Bell Air Conditioning Inc

 8 Common Nest Thermostat Problems

-1. Short battery life.
+1. Bad battery life.

-2. Thermostat motion sensing won’t work.
+2. Thermostat motion sensing won’t operate.

 3. Your thermostat occasionally disconnects from Wi-Fi.